WJIB: Under Bob Bittner

+WJIB broadcast in AM stereo until the summer of 2012.
+On August 4, 2017, the station began simulcasting on an FM translator at 101.3 MHz, W267CE.

+Bob Bittner died at the age of 73 in May 2023.
+The station remained on the air through its ongoing use of automation.

+Sale to John Garabedian

+In January 2024, Bittner's estate announced that John Garabedian—broadcaster and former host of the syndicated radio show Open House Party—would acquire WJIB and translator W267CE.
+The purchase, at a price of $575,000, was consummated on March 28, 2024.
+Garabedian made several changes to the station's format, including expanding its music library to include more soft adult contemporary music through to the early 1990s (while still preserving the adult standards core of the format), streaming its programming online for the first time, and tweaking its tagline from "The Memory Station" to "The Memories Channel" (as Garabedian thought the former reminded him too much of memory care).
+The station also began using the jingle package of the original WJIB.
+Garabedian stated that WJIB would retain its listener-supported, commercial-free model, and stated that its next fundraising drive would occur in 2025.

+Garabedian arranged to move the station's frequency to 720 kHz, in addition to a power boost, which was expected to take place in the fall of 2024.
+However, before the change could take place, WJTO in Bath needed to move from 730 to 750 kHz.
+WJIB began operation on 720 kHz on March 23, 2025.

+Fundraising

 When a change in the BMI and ASCAP licensing was tied to ratings in 2007, the fees WJIB was to pay increased by a factor of six.
-On March 13, 2007, following the station's traditional Noon broadcast of the national anthem, Bob Bittner announced that the station will begin accepting non-tax-deductible listener donations, seeking to raise approximately $88,000 annually to pay the station's operating expenses, which did not include any salary to Bittner.
+On March 13, 2007, following the station's traditional noon broadcast of the national anthem, Bob Bittner announced that the station would begin accepting non-tax-deductible listener donations, seeking to raise approximately $88,000 annually to pay the station's operating expenses, which did not include any salary to Bittner.
 Bittner specified that donations should be personal checks; no credit cards would be accepted, since doing so would direct fees to lenders who encourage America's mass indebtedness.
-An announcement was made at 5 p.m. on April 25, 2007 that six weeks after the initial announcement, WJIB had reached its fundraising goal.
+An announcement was made at 5 p.m. on April 25, 2007, that six weeks after the initial announcement, WJIB had reached its fundraising goal.

-Each year since, Bittner has done similar annual fundraising drives up to and including in 2016, and thanks to loyal listeners, has been able to raise the money to keep the station on the air.
+In ensuing years, Bittner conducted similar annual fundraising drives, and thanks to loyal listeners, he was able to raise the money to keep the station on the air.
 In addition to listener donations, some Sunday-morning programming time was sold to local churches and religious organizations, which added to the station's revenue.